Unai Emery fired as Arsenal manager after losing run - WHIZ News

-LONDON (AP) — Unai Emery was fired by Arsenal on Friday, 18 months after succeeding Arsene Wenger as manager of the Premier League club.
+LONDON (AP) — Arsenal fired Unai Emery on Friday following its worst run of form in 27 years, and 18 months after the Spaniard succeeded Arsene Wenger as manager of the Premier League club.

-The north London team lost to Eintracht Frankfurt 2-1 in the Europa League on Thursday to extend its winless run to seven matches.
-Arsenal’s slump in the Premier League has seen it fall to eighth place.
+The north London team lost to Eintracht Frankfurt 2-1 in the Europa League on Thursday in front of a sparse and disgruntled crowd at Emirates Stadium.
+The loss extended Arsenal’s winless run to seven matches — the club’s worst streak since 1992.

 “The decision has been taken due to results and performances not being at the level required,” Arsenal said in a statement.